 Hurghada is an excellent location for windsurfing and kitesurfing given its flat waters, lagoons and centres offering flexible packages.
 This beach resort town has many different launch spots on the water, making it perfect for all levels.

-Beginners can take to the shallow lagoon as practicing there is a lot easier.
-The more experienced can start directly from the beach where shallow areas are good for mastering maneuvers.
+Beginners can take to the shallow lagoon as practising there is a lot easier.
+The more experienced can start directly from the beach where shallow areas are good for mastering manoeuvres.
 You will find many beaches with side shore winds, flat water and a little chop on the outside.